jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 Even in our heaviest usage month (May at ~$28 combined), we stayed well under what three subscriptions would cost us ($60/month).
 Most months, we're saving 60-70% compared to the subscription route.

-<span id="the-api-alternatives-that-actually-work-for-us"></span>

-### 🛠️ The API alternatives that actually work for us
+### The tools that actually work for us

-Instead of fighting usage limits, we switched to API-powered interfaces that give us the same models with complete control:
+Instead of fighting usage limits, we switched to API-powered interfaces that give us the same models with complete control.

-<span id="typingmind-the-easy-button"></span>

 #### TypingMind: The easy button